-- 3.1 For the purposes of the provisions of Article 3(4) and Article 6(7) of the Pilotage (Jersey) Law 2009 the Harbour Master shall establish a Navigation Advisory Panel consisting of persons who have expert knowledge and experience with whom he or she shall consult with in order to establish the requirements as to Article 3(3)(a) and (b) of the Pilotage (Jersey) Law 2009 with regard to the licensing of Pilotage and Pilotage Exemption Certificates, and who shall be available to advise the Harbour Master on all pilotage matters. - 3.2 The Navigation Advisory Panel shall comprise: - 3.2.1 The officer appointed in accordance with Article 2A of the Harbours (Administration) (Jersey) Law 1961 as the Harbour Master, who shall chair the panel. - 3.2.2 All Officers appointed in accordance with Article 2 2A (AHM) of the Harbours (Administration) (Jersey) Law 1961 who hold Pilotage Licences. - 3.2.3 Other Officers appointed in accordance with Article 2 2A (AHM) of the Harbours (Administration) (Jersey) Law 1961, as deemed appropriate by the Harbour Master, to represent the Coastguard/VTS, Harbours and Harbours and Maritime Services. - 3.2.4 At least four other persons who have expert knowledge and experience of pilotage in the territorial waters of the Island.
-This category can include current Pilotage Exemption Certificate holders, nominated by their employing shipping companies, together with former holders of Pilotage Licences and Pilot Exemption Certificates who are deemed by the Harbour Master to possess relevant and current specialist knowledge.
+- 3.1 For the purposes of the provisions of Article 3(4) and Article 6(7) of the Pilotage (Jersey) Law 2009 the Harbour Master shall establish a Navigation Advisory Panel consisting of persons who have expert knowledge and experience with whom he or she shall consult with in order to establish the requirements as to Article 3(3)(a) and (b) of the Pilotage (Jersey) Law 2009 with regard to the licensing of Pilotage and Article 6(3) and (4) of the Pilotage (Jersey) Law 2009 with regard to the granting of Pilotage and Pilotage Exemption Certificates, and who shall be available to advise the Harbour Master on all pilotage matters. - 3.2 The Navigation Advisory Panel shall comprise: - 3.2.1 The officer appointed in accordance with Article 2A of the Harbours (Administration) (Jersey) Law 1961 as the Harbour Master, who shall chair the panel. - 3.2.2 All Officers appointed in accordance with Article 2 2A (AHM) of the Harbours (Administration) (Jersey) Law 1961 who hold Pilotage Licences. - 3.2.3 Other Officers appointed in accordance with Article 2 2A (AHM) of the Harbours (Administration) (Jersey) Law 1961, as deemed appropriate by the Harbour Master, to represent the Coastguard/VTS, Harbours and Maritime Services. - 3.2.4 At least four other persons who have expert knowledge and experience of pilotage in the territorial waters of the Island.
+This category can include current Pilotage Exemption Certificate holders, nominated by their employing shipping companies, together with former

-- 3.2.5 Other Individuals whose specialist knowledge is deemed by the Harbour Master relevant to the agenda matters under discussion. - 3.2.6 A quorum of the Navigation Advisory Panel shall comprise a minimum of four persons, with the panel being chaired by the Harbour Master or an Acting Harbour Master appointed for the purpose.
+- holders of Pilotage Licences and Pilot Exemption Certificates who are deemed by the Harbour Master to possess relevant and current specialist knowledge. - 3.2.5 Other Individuals whose specialist knowledge is deemed by the Harbour Master relevant to the agenda matters under discussion. - 3.2.6 A quorum of the Navigation Advisory Panel shall comprise a minimum of four persons, with the panel being chaired by the Harbour Master or an Acting Harbour Master appointed for the purpose.
 The panel should include at least one independent member, unless the Harbour Master determines otherwise.